gehad33/Weather-Journal-App-Project/README.md

 the project requires the user to enter the zip code of the city they want to know its weather in that day, and also requires them if they want to express how thet feel in that dat.

+## Notes
+- the project uses Node.js as its backend
+- node_moduels folder is not commited

 ![The Weather Journal App Project](https://drive.google.com/file/d/13j4vCkbakCfS3p4b16RZvj266zcpHGPp/view?usp=sharing "The Weather Journal App Project.")